In this section

 - Chlorine and any associated by-products can be removed by using a granulated, activated carbon (GAC) filter.
 These are available from hardware supplies stores and water filter companies.

-- What do to if you don’t want to shower or wash your clothes in chlorinated water: You can buy at your own cost a carbon filter that attaches to your water supply where it enters your property.
+- What to do if you don’t want to shower or wash your clothes in chlorinated water: You can buy at your own cost a carbon filter that attaches to your water supply where it enters your property.
 It will remove all the chlorine from the water to your home.

 - The use of filters will mitigate any risks for those on dialysis.
 This can be arranged by the Canterbury District Health Board.